-- teach graduate-level courses in each field of specialization based upon formal advanced study or demonstrated competence through independent scholarly activity; - serve as a member of master's non-thesis, master's thesis, specialist non-thesis, or specialist thesis committee within Department of appointment or outside Department; - serve as a chair of master's non-thesis, master's thesis, specialist non-thesis, or specialist thesis committee within the faculty member's area of graduate responsibility - serve as a member of doctoral committees and doctoral dissertations within Department of appointment or outside Department - serve as a co-chair of doctoral committees and/or director of doctoral dissertations with a co-director, who has Level 1 Graduate Faculty status, within the faculty member's area of graduate responsibility.
+- teach graduate-level courses in each field of specialization, if the individual meets all requirements outlined in AOP 13.09, Credentials for Teaching; - serve as a member of master's non-thesis, master's thesis, specialist non-thesis, or specialist thesis committee within Department of appointment or outside Department; - serve as a chair of master's non-thesis, master's thesis, specialist non-thesis, or specialist thesis committee within the faculty member's area of graduate responsibility (must be full-time MSU employee): - serve as a member of doctoral committees and doctoral dissertations within Department of appointment or outside Department - serve as a co-chair of doctoral committees and/or director of doctoral dissertations with a co-director, who has Level 1 Graduate Faculty status, within the faculty member's area of graduate responsibility.

-A Level 2 term of service is five years and is approved by the Dean of the Graduate School.
-The appointment is renewed at the discretion of the department head and dean of the college.
+A Level 2 term of service is ten years.
+Initial appointments, as well as renewals, require approval of the Department Head, College Dean, and Graduate School Dean.

 A Level 2 Graduate Faculty member may apply to have his/her appointment status changed to a Level 1 Graduate Faculty status when the conditions for Level 1 status have been met.
-A status change from Level 2 to Level 1 requires the support of the department head and dean of the college and will be approved by the Dean of the Graduate School.
+A status change from Level 2 to Level 1 requires the approval of the Department Head, College Dean, and Dean of the Graduate School.